Conceptual photography is all about ideas, symbols, and themes. It’s the perfect way to express yourself and make the most of your creative freedom.

 Levitating people can symbolise inner peace or a yearning for adventure.
 Use levitation to emphasise your love for an object.
 It can be anything from a specific kind of food to your favourite possession.

 Healing, like loneliness, comes in different forms.
-It’s a very powerful concept because it’s something everyone can relate to.
-It’s often used in conceptual photography to make others feel vulnerable and understood at the same time.
+It’s a powerful concept because it’s something everyone can relate to.

 To put it simply, there’s a lot you can do with this universal experience.

 We’ve all had to make at least one important decision in our lives.
-Like healing and loneliness, decision-making is a universal struggle that comes in a variety of forms.
+Like healing and loneliness, decision-making is a universal struggle.

-Jobs, relationships, and self-care all come with a plethora of obstacles that could serve as inspiration for your next photoshoot.
+Jobs, relationships, and self-care all come with a plethora of obstacles.
+These could serve as inspiration for your next photoshoot.

-A lot of accessible things can represent hard decisions.
+A lot of everyday things can represent hard decisions.
 Think of two roads, arrows, or doors pointing in different directions.

 Have your model stand in the middle of these things.
 It will make it seem like they’re trying to make a life-changing decision.